salehislh/mobile-project/README.md

-# 📱 Mobile Utility App - Mobile Project
+# 📱 Mobile Utility App - Mobile Project (Persian)

-A comprehensive mobile app built for an **associate degree project**, including 8 useful tools.
-You can either import it into **Android Studio** or install the **APK** directly on your device.
+- A comprehensive mobile app built for a university project,
+- including 8 useful tools.
+- You can either import it into **Android Studio** or install the **APK** directly on your device.

 ---